ABOALI112/MultiplicationTable/README.md

 # MultiplicationTable

-A Windows Form that contains a Table that calculates any muliple
+A Windows' Form that contains a Table that calculates any muliple